lilbutsa/JIM-Immobilized-Microscopy-Suite/docs/tut_1_single_channel.rst

 .. image:: Tut_1_montage.png
   :width: 600
   :alt: Montage of Tutorial_1_Jim_Test_Array.tif

-  :legend: Montage of the dataset: The 10x10 array of diffraction limited spots.
+*Montage of the dataset: The 10x10 array of diffraction limited spots.
 Every five frames one column of particles from the left disappears so that in frame one all 10 columns are present, in Frame 20 there are only 7 columns left and in Frame 40 there are only 3.
 Each successive row of particles is brighter than the previous.
-The top rows are so dim that with noise they unrecognisable.
+The top rows are so dim that with noise they unrecognisable.*

 This dataset is generated in Mathematica using the *Tutorial_1_Jim_Test_Array_Generator.nb* program which is included in the Tutorial 1 folder, in case users wish to regenerate the data with different random numbers or modify it.